 - Drunk driving is 100 percent preventable.

-If you have been involved in a crash with a drunk driver in Orange County or Southern California, contact Neale & Fhima, LLP as soon as possible.
+If you have been involved in a crash with a drunk driver in Orange County or Southern California, contact Neale & Fhima APC as soon as possible.
 We offer a free consultation to evaluate the merits of your claim and help you receive the compensation to which you are entitled.
 We understand your time is valuable, so if you live in Southern California but not near our offices in Dana Point, San Diego, San Francisco or Los Angeles, we can arrange to meet you with you to discuss your case.
 With a 99 percent success rate, we offer the experience and expertise to help you successfully prosecute your case and finish with results that are fair for you.

 Alcohol-related crashes cause damage across a wide spectrum, from loss of life to loss of property.
 Neale & Fhima understand that the damage isn’t always just physical.
 Our experienced attorneys will help you recover the damages to which you are entitled, including, but not limited to: